aoterodelaroza/critic2/README.md

 See 'Use of LIBXC in arithmetic expressions' in the user's guide for instructions on how to use libxc in critic2.

+Some notes:

+* Older versions of the intel fortran compiler have a bug in how openmp deals with allocatable arrays which affects the qtree integrator and maybe other parts of the code.
+These problems have been solved in version 13.1.

+* critic2 as it is distributed can be compiled only with the more recent versions of gfortran (somewhere along 4.8.x, and all versions starting at 4.9).
+If a recent compiler is not available, a possibility is to compile the program elsewhere with the static linking option:

+    LDFLAGS=-static ./configure ...

 ## Use (documentation)